WhatTheDickens/lit-dig-age/command-line/journal-script.md

 Right now, every time you want to add to your markdown journal, you need to do the following:

 - Open VS Code
-- Open a new file and give it with the name `journal_yyyy-mm-dd.md` where `yyyy-mm-dd` represents that day's actual date
+- Open a new file and give it the name `journal_yyyy-mm-dd.md` where `yyyy-mm-dd` represents that day's actual date
 - Save it to `/Users/yourusername/Documents/journal` on your computer's hard drive, where `yourusername` is your actual username

 That's kind of a pain.
 What if we could automate this process by writing a couple of lines of executable code?